The Difference Between Data and Good Data

 Recently, we wrote an article for Inside Big Data where we addressed data labeling and outlined the different strategies to implement in your process to help you develop successful solutions for your algorithms.

 AI development has created a market subsector that targets investors interested in data labeling.
-Data labeling, considered the third mile in AI development, is the most important part for successful AI solutions.
+Data labeling term, considered the third mile in AI development, is the most important part for successful AI solutions.

 To train and polish an algorithm, huge amounts of data is needed.
 10,000 labeled data points are the minimum requirement to start the training process.
 Additionally, it must be collected in a structured manner to be able to test them out and train the model to identify and understand recurring patterns.
 The labels can be in the form of boxes around objects, tagging items visually or with text labels in images or in a text-based database that accompanies the original data.